kseth-official/kseth-official/README.md

-To create is to inspire.
-To inspire, divine.

-I love problem-solving and working at the intersection of logic and creativity.
+I enjoy problem-solving and working at the intersection of logic and creativity.